Elured-code/cepheus-python/README.md

 - subsec.py:              Generate a subsector using the TR_Subsector class
 - test.py:                Testing code

-Early days, lots of work to do.
+Still early days, lots of work to do.